 Kiwi’s high fiber content makes it an ideal snack for weight loss (16).
 Additionally, kiwifruit is low in calories and rich in water, which boosts satiety.
 Eating this fruit between meals can help keep you full and decrease late-night snacking that results in weight gain.

-Due to its high concentration of magnesium, kiwifruit can help promote sleep by calming the nervous system and relaxing muscles.
+Due to the of magnesium it contains, kiwifruit can help promote sleep by calming the nervous system and relaxing muscles.
 Magnesium deficiencies have been linked with insomnia, so consider adding a few slices of this tasty fruit into your diet for sweet dreams (7).

 Most people can benefit from kiwifruit’s blood pressure-lowering effects.
 Research links a higher consumption of fruits with a decrease in blood pressure (6).
-Kiwi is also rich in potassium, which reduces blood pressure by countering the effects of sodium.
+Kiwi is also rich in potassium, which helps manage blood pressure by countering the effects of sodium.

-Kiwi benefits the kidneys by balancing pH levels and reducing kidney-damaging acids (3).
-This fruit can also help increase fluid intake, which helps combat frequent urination that occurs with conditions like diabetes and urinary tract infections (UTIs).
+Diets high in fruits and vegetables like Kiwis help maintain fluid, electrolyte, and acid-base balance, all of which are important for the health of the kidneys (3).
+This fruit can also help increase fluid intake, which helps replace any fluid lost to frequent urination that occurs with conditions like diabetes and urinary tract infections (UTIs).

-In addition to kiwifruit’s many health benefits, it can also be used as a natural remedy for several conditions and disorders.
+In addition to kiwifruit’s many health benefits, it is also sometimes used as a natural remedy for several conditions and disorders.

-The anti-inflammatory properties of vitamin C found in kiwi fruit have been shown to help relieve arthritis symptoms (19).
-Eat a few slices of this fruit to help fight inflammation and ease pain.
+The antioxidant properties of vitamin C found in kiwi fruit are sometimes used to help relieve arthritis symptoms, although the data on whether or not it works is inconclusive (19).
+Either way, it probably won’t hurt to try eating a few slices of this fruit to help fight inflammation and ease pain.

 Kiwi is rich in vitamin C and the mineral manganese, both of which help support bone health.
 Vitamin C helps decrease fracture risk by strengthening collagen and promoting healing after a bone injury.
 Manganese is needed for proper bone formation (13).
 Kiwis contain both nutrients in a single delicious snack.